-Brian Lazar has been working in the field of snow and avalanches for the last couple decades.
-He began backcountry skiing in Colorado as a college student, and later as a mountain guide; and as an avalanche educator, curriculum developer, and as former Executive Director with the American Institute for Avalanche Research and Education (AIARE), and member of the American Avalanche Association Education Committee.
-After a decade or so of guiding and teaching in a variety of snow climates on both sides of the equator, Brian returned to graduate school where he earned a MS in Engineering, studying snow and ice mechanics in Alaska’s Chugach, and conducting research at the Institute of Arctic and Alpine Research.
+Brian Lazar has worked in the field of snow and avalanches for the past several decades.
+He began backcountry skiing in Colorado as a college student, and later as a mountain guide.
+Brian was an avalanche educator, curriculum developer, former executive director with the American Institute for Avalanche Research and Education (AIARE) and member of the American Avalanche Association Education Committee.
+After a decade or so of guiding and teaching in a variety of snow climates on both sides of the equator, Brian returned to graduate school where he earned a MS in Engineering, studying snow and ice mechanics in Alaska’s Chugach Mountain Range, and conducting research at the Institute of Arctic and Alpine Research.
 He worked for many years as a consultant to the ski industry, investigating snowpack runoff and potential changes to seasonal snowpacks as a result of climate change.
 Brian has been the Deputy Director of the CAIC since 2010.

 Specialty Claims Adjuster, Safehold Special Risk

-As a specialty claims adjuster for Safehold Special Risks, Mistica Walker focuses on liability, property, and auto claims, and also monitors ski resort worker's compensation claims in Colorado and New Mexico.
-Prior to joining Wells Fargo, Walker worked 11 years in ski resort operations, primarily in mountain operations, risk management, and legal.
-She has a bachelor of arts degree in legal studies from the University of Maryland University College, and is a frequent presenter on risk management issues across the U.S. ski industry.
+As a specialty claims adjuster for Safehold Special Risk, Mistica Walker focuses on liability, property and auto claims.
+She also monitors ski resort worker’s compensation claims in Colorado and New Mexico.
+Prior to joining Wells Fargo, Mistica worked 11 years in ski resort operations, primarily in mountain operations, risk management and legal.
+She has a bachelor of arts degree in legal studies from the University of Maryland University College and is a frequent presenter on risk management issues across the U.S. ski industry.

 Director of Development, Copper Mountain

-Graeme Bilenduke is a 30 year resident of Summit County Colorado.
+Graeme Bilenduke is a 30-year resident of Summit County, CO.
 With his time in Summit County he has been able to pursue his lifelong passion of skiing.
-He has expanded his passion into his work and has expanded his skills into multiple branches of the ski and ride industry.
-As a ski instructor he has earned his PSIA Trainer Accredited Instructor certification, and continually works at Copper Mountain to develop the next generation of skiers.
-He also has been Nominated as CSCUSA groomer of the year in 2010 and 2013.
-Graeme has equally improved the sustainability of the ski and ride industry by collaborating with many different partners while overseeing the development and construction of over 100 employee housing units in Summit County, Colorado.
-The most recent development, Copper Point Townhomes, was nominated for the Colorado Housing Now "Eagle Award" in 2017.
+He expanded his passion into his work and expanded his skills into multiple branches of the ski and ride industry.
+As a ski instructor, he earned his PSIA Trainer Accredited Instructor certification and continually works at Copper Mountain to develop the next generation of skiers.
+He was also nominated as the CSCUSA Groomer of the Year in 2010 and 2013.
+Graeme has improved the sustainability of the ski and ride industry by collaborating with many different partners as he oversees the development and construction of over 100 employee housing units in Summit County, CO.
+The most recent development, Copper Point Townhomes, was nominated for the Colorado Housing Now “Eagle Award” in 2017.
 As Director of Development at Copper Mountain Resort, Graeme continually strives to promote the ski and ride industry, through development, for both guests and employees to ensure the growth and sustainability of Copper Mountain.

 Snowmaking and Vehicle Maintenance Manager, Arapahoe Basin

 Bill LeClair has been in the ski and snowmaking business since 1984.
-Bill started his career at Mount Sunapee in New Hampshire before moving to Keystone Resort where he was the snowmaking manager for many years.
+He started at Mount Sunapee in New Hampshire before relocating to Colorado to work as the snowmaking manager at Keystone Resort for many years.
+He was recognized as the CSCUSA Snowmaker of the Year in 1993.
 Bill is now the Snowmaking and Vehicle Maintenance Manager at Arapahoe Basin.
-He was also the CSCUSA Snowmaker of the Year in 1993.
+He is serving his first year on the CSCUSA Snow Conference Committee.

 President, SnowConsult LLC

 Robin Smith is the President of SnowConsult LLC, an independent snowmaking consulting company with a who’s who of resort clients.
 Robin has been in the ski business for 50 years.
-He was president of Swain Resort in Western New York as well as president of Mt.
-Creek NJ, which had one of the largest snowmaking systems in North America.
+He was president of Swain Resort in western New York and President of Mt.
+Creek, NJ, which had one of the largest snowmaking systems in North America.
 He has also been on the supplier side of the industry as President of York Snow and TechnoAlpin USA.
 Although Robin can still drag hose, he brings a uniquely objective upper management perspective to snowmaking.

 Assistant Mountain Manager, Crested Butte Mountain Resort

-Mark Voegeli has been working in the ski industry at Crested Butte since 1991.
-He started at the ground level in mountain operations in the trail crew and has worked in most aspects of mountain operations, including his current position as assistant mountain manager.
-In his free time, Mark is a volunteer with the local fire department where he holds the rank of assistant chief.
-He is a self-proclaimed family man with two daughters and a very understanding wife when it comes to knowing what it takes work-wise to help get the resort up and running.
+Mark Voegeli has been working in the ski industry at Crested Butte Mountain Resort since 1991.
+He started at the ground level on the trail crew in mountain operations and has since worked in most, if not all, aspects of mountain ops to get to his current position as the Assistant Mountain Manager.
+In his free time, Mark is a volunteer with the local fire department and holds the rank of assistant chief.
+He is a family man with two daughters and a very understanding wife who knows what it takes work-wise to get the resort up and running.

 For more information about the event, or to sign up as a trade show participant or sponsor, please contact Katherine Rainbolt at firstname.lastname@example.org or 303.866.9728.